Luna Sea: 2022–present: 35th Anniversary and Shinya's death

 On September 8, 2025, it was announced that Shinya had been diagnosed with a brain tumor, and that, because the radiation therapy he would be undergoing could impair his mobility, his former protégé and Siam Shade drummer Jun-ji would be filling-in for him at Luna Sea's upcoming Lunatic Fest that November.
 Additionally, it was revealed that Shinya was previously diagnosed with stage IV colon cancer in 2020 and had continued to perform with the band while receiving treatment, which included radiation, chemotherapy and seven surgeries.
 The third Lunatic Fest was held at Makuhari Messe on November 8 and 9.
 Marking the tenth anniversary of the first festival, performing acts included The Yellow Monkey, Kuroyume, Uverworld, Ling Tosite Sigure, Nemophila and Brahman.
-Luna Sea will perform at the 2025 Jinmirai Festival celebrating Brahman's 30th anniversary on November 24, and hold Lunatic X'Mas 2025 -Our Journey Continues- at Ariake Arena on December 23.
+Jun-ji also filled-in for Shinya at the 2025 Jinmirai Festival celebrating Brahman's 30th anniversary on November 24.
+Luna Sea were scheduled to hold Lunatic X'Mas 2025 -Our Journey Continues- at Ariake Arena on December 23, but postponed the show to March 12, 2026, after Sugizo was involved in a traffic accident on December 18.
+Shinya died at 6:16 pm on February 17, 2026, after his condition suddenly worsened.
+Luna Sea announced his death six days later.
+At Lunatic X'Mas 2025, the band performed with one of Shinya's drum sets on stage, played audio and video footage of him at several points, and announced that they will continue activities per his wishes.
+Their first new song in six years, "Forever", was released as a single on May 29 and features Shinya.
+The sold-out Unending Journey -Forever- tour began that same day and will see 33 shows in 22 cities, before ending on October 18.
+An additional four-date leg of the tour, subtitled To Rise, will take place in December at World Memorial Hall and Ariake Arena.